s-xync/favmovies/README.md

 ### You can access the live version of this project [here](https://favmovies.surge.sh/).

 With this app, you can view the list of movies that are playing now in theatres.
-You can also favourite and unfavourite the movies.
-All your favourite movies can be viewed in a seperate tab.
+You can also favorite and unfavorite the movies.
+All your favorite movies can be viewed in a separate tab.
 You can also view full details of a movie including cast and crew.

 The app uses React / Redux for the front-end.
-The app uses LocalStorage of the browser to persist the user favourites.
+The app uses LocalStorage of the browser to persist the user favorites.
 The app uses Bootstrap for styled components like grids and cards.
 This app uses [The Movie DB](https://www.themoviedb.org) API.